I gave them a good boy, and they sent me back a murderer. – Mother of an American soldier who had participated in the My Lai massacre

 The point, however, as always, is not to assess blame but to consider these issues:

-1 – The way to wisdom runs first through acknowledging the truth, in this case, how profoundly diminished our imagination is in this demythologized world.
+1 – The way to wisdom runs first through acknowledging the truth, in this case, how profoundly diminished our imagination is in this demythologized world, and how much we have colluded with empire.

 2 – The way toward solutions is the ritual imagination, both in reframing our old myths and in learning from indigenous thinking.
 Consider the island of Bali, where the people know very well the consequences of allowing their lesser selves to run “amok” (a Balinese word).
 There, all ritual, conducted daily in a thousand places, has the intention of balancing the good and evil that exists in everyone, rather than destroying evil.
 Hence, the ubiquitous black-and-white checkered cloths that the Balinese drape over the statues of their gods.